Nehal-Savla-04/Customer-Behavior-Analysis-/README.md

 - **73% of customers are non-subscribers**, while subscribers represent 27% of the customer base.
 - **Medium (M)** is the most common customer-selected size in the dataset.
 - **Senior Citizens** represent the largest customer age group.
+---
+## 📌 Conclusion
+This project demonstrates end-to-end data analytics capabilities — from Python-based data cleaning and SQL analysis to Power BI dashboard creation.
+It converts raw retail data into meaningful insights that support strong data-driven business decisions.
 - The customer base contains a substantial proportion of **loyal customers** based on previous purchase frequency.
 - Customer purchasing behavior can be further compared across subscription status, age group, gender, shipping type, and product category.